Oregon Trust Settlement

 Many Trustees work with attorneys in settling trusts.
 An attorney can ensure that a Trustee complies with their duties as promptly and efficiently as possible.
 An attorney can also help a Trustee avoid exposing themselves to personal liability for the way the trust is settled, or assets are handled.
 The expenses of the Trustee’s attorney are generally deductible expenses of administration and can be paid from the assets of the trust.

-The legal team at Collier Law near Keizer is here to assist you with trust administration proceedings.
+The legal team at Collier Law near Keizer is here to assist you with trust administration proceedings, guardianship and conservatorships, and more.
 Please call our office to schedule a consultation with one of our experienced attorneys.